 The Best Parks in Turin

-Every city in Italy has wonderful parks - even Venice has some great parks would you believe!
+Every city in Italy has wonderful parks - even Venice has some great parks, would you believe!
 Parks in Turin though are the best parks in Italy.
 We were lucky enough to live near two wonderful ones during our ten years in the city...

-The parks were always a welcome escape from the traffic, noise and pressures of city life.
-On many a weekend Maria, our son William and I would spend the day picnicking in one of the parks.
+The parks were always a welcome escape from the traffic, noise, and pressures of city life.
+On many a weekend, Maria, our son William, and I would spend the day picnicking in one of the parks.

 Often on summer evenings, on returning from another day of stress at the office, I would put William in the pram and stroll down to the park to listen to one of the free jazz concerts often held there.

-There are the three parks in Turin we particularly enjoy, they are...
+There are the three parks in Turin we particularly enjoy; they are...

 The Pellerina/Parco Carrara

-The Parco Carrara, known by locals as the Pellerina, is the largest of all parks in Turin and the largest urban park in Italy extending over 83 hectares.
-The local name comes from an old farmhouse located in the centre of the park.
+The Parco Carrara, known by locals as the Pellerina, is the largest of all parks in Turin and the largest urban park in Italy, extending over 83 hectares.
+The local name comes from an old farmhouse located in the center of the park.
+Of all Turin's parks, this has always been my favorite.
+Big old trees, leafy lanes alongside rivers and brooks, and lots of grassy open space meant this was always the park we chose for our weekend picnics.

-Once you are in the heart of the park you are hard pressed to believe that you are still in the city, particularly during the week when few people are around.
+Once you are in the heart of the park, you are hard pressed to believe that you are still in the city, particularly during the week when few people are around.
+Sit on one of the many benches near the ponds, the river Dora, or the wetlands, and you could well imagine yourself deep in the Italian countryside.

-Much else can be found within the confines of the park including a swimming pool, tennis courts, play areas for children and a fenced off and dedicated area for dogs to run free.
+Much else can be found within the confines of the park, including a swimming pool, tennis courts, play areas for children, and a fenced-off and dedicated area for dogs to run free.

 Parco della Tesoriera

-On one side of the park, just when you come in, there is a little merry go round and play area.
-When William was little I spent a whole lot of time in this play area so know it only too well.
+Much smaller than the Pellerina, this park is a beautifully maintained escape from the busy Corso Francia and Monte Grappa roads alongside it.
+On one side of the park, just when you come in, there is a little merry go-round and play area.
+When my son William was little, I spent a whole lot of time in this play area, so I know it only too well.

-Pride of place in the park goes to the magnificent 18th century villa in the center of the park.
+Pride of place in the park goes to the magnificent 18th-century villa in the center of the park.
 Once the home of some of Turin's most noble families, the villa is now one of the leading music libraries in Italy.

-In summer free evening concerts are often held in the park, these bring together all the locals and the park is a hive of excitement with children running everywhere while younger adults enjoy the music and the many old people, who would not miss these evenings for the world, grumble about the loud music.
+In summer, free evening concerts are often held in the park; these bring together all the locals, and the park is a hive of excitement with children running everywhere while younger adults enjoy the music, and the many old people, who would not miss these evenings for the world, grumble about the loud music.

 Parco del Valentino